zonemaster/zonemaster/README.md

 tests, and a web interface tailored for use by both basic and advanced users.

+### Documentation

+There is some [user documentation](docs/documentation/readme.md) available on how to install and use the Zonemaster software.

 ### Participation

 The core development team are people from .SE and Afnic.
 However, you